Heroic-Hitmonchan/hitmonchan-capstone/README.md

 ## Tier 2:

 CUSTOMER/USER EXPERIENCE:
-1. User is able to play songs through the app
+1. User is able to see a song visualizer when playing the song
 2. User is able to clear/delete history
 3. User is able to search history
 4. User is able to share with friends